ibexa/documentation-developer/docs/api/rest_api_usage.md

     In JSON, the structure for `ContentTypeIdentifierCriterion` with multiple values has a slightly different format as keys must be unique.
     In JSON, if there is only one `SortClauses`, it can be passed directly without an array to wrap it.

-Logical operators may be omitted.
-If criteria are of mixed types, they will be wrapped in an implicit `AND`.
-If they are of the same type, they will be wrapped in an implicit `OR`.
+You can omit logical operators.
+If Criteria are of mixed types, they are wrapped in an implicit `AND`.
+If they are of the same type, they are wrapped in an implicit `OR`.

 For example, the `AND` operator from previous example's `Filter` could be removed.